How To Follow A Rotation Diet

 Let’s say you make a big nourishing soup with tons of veggies and eat it on Monday.
 You’re not feeling like playing with eating it two days in a row, and would rather wait until Friday, but don’t want to waste it.
 Throw it in the freezer!

-This is one of the easiests ways to plan ahead and stop from wasting foods when you’re trying to get into a rotation habit.
+This is one of the easiest ways to plan ahead and stop wasting foods when you’re trying to get into a rotation habit.
 Most foods like meatballs, soups, and roasted veggies freeze well, especially if you’re only keeping it in there for a week or two.

 I try not to buy things like watermelon or pumpkin out of season, and really enjoy it when it’s in season.
 That way, if I happen to eat a lot of it over those weeks when it’s seasonal, I don’t really sweat it as this is what nature intended to do!